-In the Arts Research Degree from De Montfort University, our research themes include dance historiography, ethnography and the practice and theory of radical dance practice, while in drama we focus on contemporary performance, Renaissance theatre, gender and performance and popular theatre traditions.
+In dance, our research themes include dance historiography, ethnography and the practice and theory of radical dance practice, while in drama we focus on contemporary performance, Renaissance theatre, gender and performance and popular theatre traditions.
 Our intermedial research seeks to fuse old and new media and transform practice to create new and exciting modes of performance which engage with and articulate emerging theory.

 We host national and international conferences and symposia, including the annual series Playing for Laughs, and regular research seminars/workshops.

 DMU is committed to supporting the development of its Early Career Researchers.
 More information of the training and development available can be found throughout this section and details of those courses particularly aimed at Early Career Research staff can be found here.
 The development of research students rests with the Doctoral College.